mathieu-benoit/labspace-dhi-trivy-python-postgres/README.md

 ## Contribute to this Labspace

-After you forked this GitHub repository, you can run this Labspace locally by running this commands:
+After you forked this GitHub repository, you can run this Labspace locally by running these commands:

 On Mac/Linux: